Maumagnaguagno/maumagnaguagno.github.io/mindstorms.md

 ### Power Functions
 In 2007 Lego introduced a new connector for motors and sensors, resembling the one from the RCX era with [studs](https://en.wikipedia.org/wiki/Lego_Technic#%22Studded%22_(Beams)_versus_%22Studless%22_(Liftarms)).
 Such system is seen as a simpler way to add motorized/remote control features to model that are otherwise manually operated.
-Recent sets that do not come with Power Functions may have free space to add such motors and IR sensor to convert the set.
+Some recent sets that do not come with Power Functions have a dedicated space to them to the set.
 You can see a list of Power Function sets at [wikipedia](https://en.wikipedia.org/wiki/Lego_Technic#Power_Functions).

 ### WeDo / Boost